 A team approach also provides more expertise on the topics of interest to patients and saves time for physicians.
 Although questions regarding weight loss are especially common, a wide range of other topics come up routinely.
 Diet-drug interactions are a key topic.
 Unfortunately, physicians receive minimal training on informing patients about such interactions, in spite of this being a requirement of the Joint Commission on Accreditation of Healthcare Organizations.
 A registered dietitian can be a helpful consultant to both physician and patient.

 Call the dietary department.
 At some point, call the dietary department manager to let him or her know that you will be ordering healthful meals frequently.
-Surprising as it may sound, hospital dietary services are not necessarily thinking about the fat and cholesterol of the foods they serve.
 A single call or visit will help the dietary staff understand your goals and let them know that you appreciate their help.
 Let them know that you plan to request healthful diets (see below) on a regular basis.

-At outpatient visits, it is useful to ask the patient about his or her diet, just as you would about smoking.
+At outpatient visits, it is useful to ask patients about their diets, just as you would about smoking.
 A dietitian can be extremely helpful with follow-up.

 A contrary view is that, for many patients, recommended diet changes may be more effective if they are gradual, stepwise, and communicated with the understanding that perfection is not expected.
-This view is common among clinicians, but is at odds with clinical experience with other types of lifestyle changes, such as smoking cessation or substance abuse treatment, in which case flexibility often leads to failure.
+This view is common among clinicians but is at odds with clinical experience with other types of lifestyle changes, such as smoking cessation or substance abuse treatment, where flexibility often leads to failure.